 An excellent fast, ultra-wide prime lens.
 This lens also does not have filter threads, so you will need to purchase a filter system with components that are made specifically for it.
 For more information about the filter system I recommend for this lens and why, visit our Camera Brackets & Accessories page.

 This lens has a ton of character, and the 35mm focal length is extremely versatile.
+I prefer 35mm lenses to 50mm lenses.
+The former creates photos with a bit more character in my opinion.

 I guess one might call this lens a “Nifty 85.”
 If you are a full-time portrait photographer, you may wish to look into purchasing the Sony FE 85mm f/1.4 lens.
 But I think this lens is so good, that I chose it over the faster f/1.4 version without a second thought.